bluescan/bip39tools/README.md

 13. cd dice2bip39
 14. mkdir build
 15. cd build
 16. cmake ..
-(If you want faster compile times. you could use: cmake .. -DCMAKE_BUILD_TYPE=Debug
+(If you want faster compile times. you could use: cmake .. -DCMAKE_BUILD_TYPE=Debug)
-* UNPLUG ETHERNET CABLE
+17. UNPLUG ETHERNET CABLE
-* make
+18. make

 Thats it.
 Run the program.
 * ./dice2bip39

-If you want it to autostart after entering your pi password next time:
+If you want it to autostart after logging in from a fresh reboot next time:
-* cd ~ (wip)
+1. cd /home/pi
-* nano .bashrc
+2. nano .bashrc
-* Add a line to the bottom: ./dice2bip39/build/dice2bip39
+3. Add this line to the bottom: ./dice2bip39/build/dice2bip39
-* Ctrl-X to exit (hit Y to save the file)
+4. Ctrl-X to exit (hit Y to save the file)
-* sudo shotdown -r now   // To restart and test it.
+5. sudo shutdown -r now   (To restart and test it)

-* Do not add the program to rc.local.
-Command line input is not initialized that early in the boot sequence.
+Do not add the program to rc.local.
+Command line input is not initialized that early in the boot sequence (plus, it's better to force a login).
+The default keyboard for me was GB not US.
+You may need to change the layout via 'sudo raspi-config' to US.

+You now have an offline device to generate secure wallet seed phrases.
+Either destroy the SD card when you're done and keep the Pi for other stuff, or never connect it to a network again and store it in a safe or something.

 ### Building
 It's a cmake C++ project.
 Install cmake and Visual Studio Code.
 Open the dice2bip39 directory VS Code.
 Same instructions for Windows and Linux.